gsm1011/hadoop.admin/manuscript/chapter8.md

 ![Configure EC2 Instances<span
 data-label="fig:aws.elasticmapred.config.instance"></span>](images/5163os_08_26.png)

-Click the ’Continue’ button and we will go to the ’Advanced options’ window.
-This window asks for instance boot options such as security key pairs etc. In this step, we can choose the key pair and use all others as default and click ’Continue’.
+Click the 'Continue' button and we will go to the 'Advanced options' window.
+This window asks for instance boot options such as security key pairs etc. In this step, we can choose the key pair and use all others as default and click 'Continue'.

-We will go to the ’Bootstrap actions’ window.
-We can simply use default in this step and click ’Continue’.
+We will go to the 'Bootstrap actions' window.
+We can simply use default in this step and click 'Continue'.

-The ’Review’ window shows the options we have configured, if there is no problem, we can click the ’Create Job Flow’ button to create an EMR job flow.
+The 'Review' window shows the options we have configured, if there is no problem, we can click the 'Create Job Flow' button to create an EMR job flow.
 This step is shown in Figure [fig:aws.elasticmapred.flow.review].

 ![Review Job Flow Configuration<span